bazsimarkus/8085-explorer/README.md

 The 8085 Explorer is a single board computer built around the Intel 8085 microprocessor.
 It is software compatible with the original Netronics Explorer/85 from 1979 and runs the same monitor ROM and Microsoft BASIC that shipped with the original kit.
 The board uses a small number of readily available through-hole chips and communicates through an RS232 serial port.
 Connect it to a terminal emulator like Tera Term and you have a working retro computer that boots into a machine language monitor and can run BASIC programs interactively.

+In addition to the classic Microsoft BASIC environment, the board can also run a custom MicroPython interpreter written from scratch in 8085 assembly.
+Flash a different ROM image and the board boots into a Python-like interactive shell instead.

 ![8085 Explorer Top View](/docs/images/8085-explorer-2.jpg)

 The design was inspired by Tom Nisbet's [Simple8085](https://github.com/TomNisbet/Simple8085).
 I used his [TommyPROM](https://github.com/TomNisbet/TommyPROM) programmer to flash the ROM image onto the 28C256 EEPROM.